jcaillon/valet/tests.d/extensions-init/results.approved.md

 ## Test script 00.extensions-init

-### ✅ Testing extensions init without git/code in PATH, on windows and outside the ext directory
+### ✅ Testing extensions init without code in PATH, on windows and outside the ext directory

 ❯ `extensionsInit`